Free And Affordable GED® Test Prep

 - Most community colleges offer an affordable or free course in basic skills or test prep for the GED or HiSET test.
 The cost of courses will vary from area to area, but generally they're either free or cheap.
 If classes have fees, check with the community college Financial Aid Office and Student Support offices.
 You may still be eligible for a free course and support services.

 - In many communities, even childcare costs and transportation are available for adult students.
 Talk to local adult education instructors or test centers.
 They're probably very familiar with local resources.

 - Community-based nonprofits, volunteer centers, family support agencies, or family resource centers are excellent sources for adult students.
 Contact local nonprofit agencies and volunteer centers.
 Ask about classes, materials, and other needs related to your educational goal such as childcare, transportation, or adult education classes or grants.
 Many of these agencies and centers also provide student tutoring and mentoring services.

 - Your local public school district or university may have continuing education courses or adult education courses.
 There's often grant money available to school districts and higher education providers that sponsor programs and classes for adult learners.
-Give them a call to see if they have the material or services you require for the GED test, HiSET exam, or TASC test.
+Give them a call to see if they have the material or services you require for the GED or HiSET.
 Check with the central office of the public school district, the nearest high school, and with the adult education office or career services office at your local university.